 Celina is a somewhat small city located in the state of Ohio.
 With a population of 10,387 people and four constituent neighborhoods, Celina is the 172nd largest community in Ohio.

-Celina is a blue-collar town, with 38.01% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Celina is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Celina who work in office and administrative support (12.12%), food service (10.38%), and management occupations (8.61%).
+When you are in Celina, you'll notice that it is more blue-collar than most other communities in America.
+39.86% of Celina’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Celina is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Celina who work in office and administrative support (12.42%), food service (10.34%), and management occupations (8.47%).

-The per capita income in Celina in 2010 was $21,201, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,804 for a family of four.
-However, Celina contains both very wealthy and poor people as well.
+The per capita income in Celina in 2010 was $21,503, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $86,012 for a family of four.

 The people who call Celina home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Celina residents report their race to be White, followed by Black or African-American.
+The greatest number of Celina residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Celina include Irish, English, French , and Dutch.

 The most common language spoken in Celina is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Pacific Island languages and Spanish.